 Benefits earned on or before December 31, 2022 receive full inflation protection, up to a maximum increase of 6%.
 Any excess is carried forward so it can be used in later years when the CPI increase is less than 6%.

-The pension adjustment (PA) on your T4 tax slip is a deemed value of the pension you earned as an OMERS Plan member.
+When you are a member of the OMERS Plan, a pension adjustment (PA) must be reported on your T4 tax slip each year and will reduce your available RRSP contribution room.
+The PA is a deemed value of the pension you earned in a tax year.
 The Canada Revenue Agency (CRA) uses the PA from the previous year to calculate your new RRSP contribution room for the current year.

 The OMERS Plan has a disability waiver benefit and a disability pension.

-While on disability waiver (also called “disability waiver of contributions”), you continue to accumulatein the OMERS Plan, as if you are still working.
-The OMERS Plan covers your contributions and your employer’s contributions.
-Earnings used to calculate your pension are increased by the lower of the annual increase in the Average Industrial Wage (AIW) or the Consumer Price Index (CPI).
+While on a disability waiver (also called “disability waiver of contributions”), you continue to accumulatein the OMERS Plan as if you are still working based on your contributory earnings at the time your disability leave started.
+The OMERS Plan covers the contributions you and your employer would have made if you were not on a disability leave.
+Your contributory earnings at the time your leave started are used to calculate your pension and are increased by the lower of the annual increase in the Average Industrial Wage (AIW) or the CPI.

 To qualify for a disability waiver you must beas defined by the OMERS Plan.